KlausC/CommutativeRings.jl/README.md

 applying addition and multiplication operations.
 Calculated in `GF`, we have always `g(x) = 0`.
 We restrict the selection of `g` in order to `x` let generate the multiplicative subgroup of `GF` by multiplication.
 That is possible for all `p, r`.

-Time efficiency of algebraic operations is improved by avoiding the expensive multiplicative calculations in the quotient ring and the use of logarithmic tables in the size of `p^r`.
+Time efficiency of algebraic operations is improved by avoiding the expensive multiplicative calculations in the factor ring and the use of logarithmic tables in the size of `p^r`.
 Each element is represented by an integer in `0:p^r-1`, which corresponds to a polynomial of degree `< r` in a canonical manner (for example the number `2p^3 + p + 1` maps uniquley to `2x^3 + x + 1`).